Inter-AS Option B is a highly scalable, reasonably secure, but operationally complex inter-autonomous MPLS VPN architecture.

 Since ASBRs do not have a VRF and the Route Target is not associated with the VRF in Option B, they would reject the prefixes.

 As shown in fig.1, "no bgp route-target filter" configuration knob is enabled.

-Inter AS Option B requires MP-BGP between autonomous systems.
-VPN address family is enabled on MP-BGP session.
+Inter-AS Option B requires MP-BGP between autonomous systems.
+The VPN address family is enabled on the MP-BGP session.